Latest Dynatrace

 Select the total hosts number displayed in the table for a chosen data center to view the full information for its hosts.

-You can sort and filter hosts, for example, by name, ID, operating system, hypervisor, cloud, monitoring type, host group, IP address, problems, traffic volume, CPU, memory, disk, and tags.
+You can sort and filter hosts, for example, by name, ID, operating system, hypervisor, cloud, monitoring type, host group, IP address, problems, traffic volume, CPU, memory, disk, tags, and reachability.

 By default, hosts are sorted by the number of open problems.